 Further cementing their standing as a secure VPN, Surfshark commissioned the German cybersecurity firm Cure53 to conduct an independent security audit of Surfshark’s browser extensions.
 This makes it an excellent choice if you need a VPN for Chrome.
 You can get more details about the audit in our Surfshark review.

-IPVanish security and encryption
+IPVanish encryption and security

 Unlike Surfshark, IPVanish does not support WireGuard, which is the latest development in VPN encryption.
-We really like WireGuard because of the performance and upgraded security.
+We really like WireGuard because of its performance and upgraded security.
 Currently, IPVanish supports the OpenVPN, IKEv2, and PPTP VPN protocols.
 The last protocol, PPTP, has some serious security vulnerabilities and should probably not even be offered.

 Like Surfshark, we also did not find any leaks, bugs, or security flaws in our tests of the IPVanish apps: